 Facts about child poverty in Bolivia

 – It is estimated that 2.5 million children live in conditions of poverty.
 The causes of mortality in children under the age of 5, according to the Ministry of Health, are directly associated with poverty.
-36% of these deaths occur as a result of diarrheal diseases, and an estimated 28%, as a result of malnutrition.
+An estimated 36% of these deaths occur as a result of diarrheal diseases, and an estimated 28%, as a result of malnutrition.

 – According to the United Nations Children’s Fund (UNICEF), the poverty in Bolivia is among the worst in South America.
 Economic growth and opportunities to make a living are most commonly found in urban areas, making it difficult for indigenous farmers, inhabitants of more remote areas with fewer people, to market their products and provide for their families.